Imagery Rescripting for PTSD

 The natural instinct is to push these mental pictures away or to try to avoid anything that brings them to mind.
 Especially if they haunt your dreams and make it difficult to sleep.

 However, there are therapies that create long term solutions, including imagery rescripting techniques (also called ImRs).
-Here, we explore this visualisation therapy for PTSD and show how it can help manage upsetting images from the past and future.
+Here, we explore this visualisation therapy for PTSD and C-PTSD and show how it can help manage upsetting images from the past and future.
 It’s thought to be particularly useful where emotions like anger, shame, or guilt are also felt as a result of your trauma.

 What is imagery rescripting?

 Image rescripting is a concept that has been around a long time, but there have been various modern interpretations of how it can be used.
-The person largely accredited with creating the standard application for PTSD is international trauma specialist Mervin Smucker PhD.
+The person largely accredited with creating the standard application for PTSD and C-PTSD is international trauma specialist Mervin Smucker PhD.

 It is a technique that is often used in therapy to deal with upsetting or significant images that occupy our mind, and play a part in keeping our mental health problems going.
 It helps people to dismantle the emotional context behind thoughts and perceptions that trouble them.

-One of the hardest things about PTSD recovery is controlling involuntary images that come to mind at all times of the day and night.
+One of the hardest things about PTSD or C-PTSD recovery is controlling involuntary images that come to mind at all times of the day and night.
 During imagery rescripting, a therapist helps you to explore a memory or thought from your lived experience that you find troubling, including the way it makes you feel.
 This could mean mentally replaying a previous event or memory from your childhood.
 However, it could also be a contemporary image that causes you distress or concern, such as a ‘vision’ you regularly see of a danger that’s not yet happened.

 Then, you are guided to find a new interpretation that makes it less problematic.
 In effect, you mentally rescript that aspect of your life, just as you might physically rewrite a description of a memory or future expectation.
 You would be guided to think about it from new angles.
 When that image comes into your mind, what do you wish had happened?
 How could it have a more comforting outcome?
 If it’s a memory, you could speak to yourself or get someone else involved as you explore it, to work to reduce your feelings of helplessness, distress or fear.